Close Menu

 In 1940, the Steel Production Department was separated and became Toyota Steel Works, Ltd. (now Aichi Steel Corporation).

-In 1949, Toyota Industries was listed on Tokyo, Osaka, and Nagoya Stock Exchanges.
+In 1949, Toyota Industries was listed on the Tokyo, Osaka, and Nagoya Stock Exchanges.

 In 1988, Toyota Industrial Equipment Manufacturing, Inc. (TIEM) was established in Columbus, Indiana, USA, as a joint venture with Toyota Motor Corporation.